Executive Summary

 How does the Fifth Circuit litigation over the chrysotile ban affect EPA's authority to regulate legacy asbestos?

 The Fifth Circuit is reviewing challenges to the Part 1 chrysotile ban.
-A ruling limiting EPA's authority could constrain what a Part 2 legacy asbestos rule may contain.
+A ruling limiting EPA's authority could constrain what a Part 2 legacy materials rule may contain.
 As of March 2026, the chrysotile ban remains fully in effect and enforceable, and the court has not yet issued its ruling.

 What Should Building Owners and Workers Do Right Now?